How to Get a Bigger Tax Refund in 2023 With TurboTax

 1. Start Early

-Begin your tax prep now to avoid mistakes and identify any deductions or credits you may qualify for.
-You may also want to take some extra time to determine your filing status.
-For example, some married couples could actually be entitled to a larger return if they file separately, especially if they incurred large medical expenses during 2021.
+Begin your tax prep now to avoid mistakes and identify any deductions or credits you might qualify for.
+You may want to take some extra time to determine your filing status.
+For example, some married couples could actually be entitled to a larger refund if they file separately, especially if they incurred large medical expenses during 2022.
 You’ll also need time to consider whether you’re better off itemizing or choosing the standard deduction.
 Luckily, you can get reliable advice by connecting with a TurboTax expert as you do your taxes.

 2. Take Advantage of Credits and Deductions